Leon-Bor/node-avatar-generator/README.md

 ## Concepts

-The base concept is to generate a md5 hash and get a diffrent avatar for each hash.
+The base concept is to generate a md5 hash and get a different avatar for each hash.
 There for this avatar generator can use up to (16 * 16 * 16) 4096 images.
 If not all images are in place it will have a fallback to a default image.

 The md5 hash is splitted into 16 categories: